annazhng/annazhng/README.md

 - 👋 Hi!
-I’m Anna, a sophomore at Cornell University studying Computer Science.
+I’m Anna, a junior at Cornell University studying Computer Science.
 - 📫 How to reach me: az458@cornell.edu